ferdiyondemli/news/README.md

-This is a puppeteer project scraping news from google
+This is a full stack puppeteer project scraping news from google Other stacks used in it are:nodejs, express ejs